FAIRmat-NFDI/extract-eval/README.md

     skip.
 Instead, use a custom comparator that always returns score 1.0.
 The field will participate in scoring normally -- omission if missing, hallucination if extra -- but any value is accepted when both sides are present.
 - **Extra fields in extracted are hallucinations.** If the extractor produces fields not defined in the schema, each extra field counts as a hallucination (penalizes precision).
+This is checked against the **schema**, not against gold -- even if both gold and extracted have the field, it's a hallucination if the schema doesn't define it, because without `x-eval-compare` the evaluator has no comparator and cannot meaningfully score it.
 Extra fields in gold are not allowed -- `validate_gold()` raises an error.
 If a gold field shouldn't be scored, add it to the schema with `x-eval-skip: true`.

 ---